Self-orthogonalizing attractor neural networks emerging from the free energy principle: Discussion

 Our formulation reveals that the minimization of variational free energy at the micro-scale, i.e., by individual network nodes (``subparticles''), gives rise to a dual dynamic within the active inference framework \citep{Friston_2009}.
 Firstly, it prescribes Bayesian update dynamics for the individual network nodes, homologous to the stochastic relaxation observed in Boltzmann architectures (e.g. stochastic Hopfield networks), with high neuroscientific relevance, especially for coarse-grained brain networks, where activity across brain regions have been reported to ``flow'' following a similar rule \citep{Cole_2016, Sanchez_Romero_2023, https://doi.org/10.48550/arxiv.2402.02191}.
 Secondly, it engenders a distinctive coupling plasticity - a local, incremental learning rule - that continuously adjusts coupling weights to preserve low free energy in anticipation of future sensory encounters, effectively implementing action selection in the active inference sense \citep{Friston_2016}.
-The learning rule itself displays a high neurobiological plausibility, as it resembles both generalized Hebbian-anti-Hebbian learning \citep{F_ldi_k_1990, Sanger_1989} and predictive coding \citep{Rao_1999, https://doi.org/10.48550/arxiv.2202.09467, Millidge_2024}.
-By contrasting the current correlations of inputs with that predicted by the network's generative model in the previous time step, the rule efficiently implements sequence learning.
-Furthermore, by capitalizing on its natural tendency to spontaneously (stochastically) revisit its attractors, the network is able to mitigate \emph{catastrophic forgetting} \citep{https://doi.org/10.48550/arxiv.2312.10549} - the tendency of current deep learning architectures to lose old representations when learning new ones.
-This phenomenon may serve as a model for the spontaneous fluctuations observed during resting state brain activity (also related to "day-dreaming") and shows promise for leveraging similar mechanisms in artificial systems.